tobiasschuett/mcf-lab/metis/README.md

 - <TT>report.pdf</TT>: Report on methods & results
 - <TT>plots</TT>: not important (plots for report)
 <br>
-Note that <TT>data<TT> is used in notebooks but not present here due to large file sizes.
+Note that <TT>data</TT> is used in notebooks but not present here due to large file sizes.
 Thus notebooks don't work when forked.